Winners make a habit of manufacturing their own positive expectations in advance of the event.

-High achievers of course are only human.
-And they therefore do at times hold onto expectations that might not serve their greater good.
+High achievers, of course, are only human.
+And they, therefore, do at times hold onto expectations that might not serve their greater good.
 However, what separates high achievers from others is that they quickly learn to effectively manage these expectations.
 In fact, high achievers have a knack for handling failed, unrealistic and negative expectations in positive ways — helping them overcome emotional roadblocks that often prevent others from moving forward.

-For the remainder of this discussion let’s focus on how to specifically handle the triad of failed, unrealistic and negative expectations so that you can finally begin taking charge of your life and moving yourself forward towards your goals, rather than away from them.
+For the remainder of this discussion let’s focus on how to specifically handle the triad of failed, unrealistic and negative expectations so that you can finally begin taking charge of your life and moving forward towards your goals, rather than away from them.